abatisti/megr2157-portfolio/docs/assignments/A03/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;  The calculated and simulated deflections are essentially the same, and the small difference can be attributed to numerical precision and the finite element approximation used in the simulation.
 The FEA result can be trusted more because it accounts for the modeled geometry and loading conditions directly.

-&nbsp;&nbsp;&nbsp;&nbsp;  All this section above was done in 2 hours, and no mistakes were made.

 <br><br>
 **Modify Design Parameters**